jackyzha0/quartz/docs/configuration.md

 title: Configuration
 ---

 Quartz is meant to be extremely configurable, even if you don't know any coding.
-Most of the configuration you should need can be done by just editing `quartz.config.ts`, changing [[layout|the layout]] in `quartz.layout.ts` or adjusting cachine in `workbox.config.ts`.
+Most of the configuration you should need can be done by just editing `quartz.config.ts` or changing [[layout|the layout]] in `quartz.layout.ts`.

 > [!tip]
 > If you edit Quartz configuration using a text-editor that has TypeScript language support like VSCode, it will warn you when you you've made an error in your configuration, helping you avoid configuration mistakes!